 3 Right-click ICMP_NET_Dis_IpC and select Activate to activate the pattern.
-A green dot appears on the pattern icon.
+A green dot appears on the pattern icon to indicate that is activated.

 What Happens When You Activate the ICMP_NET_Dis_IpC Pattern?

 For every network in the CMDB, Mercury Business Availability Center takes the network address and the network mask and calculates the range of the IP addresses you want to discover.